 Dose & Brew Ratio

 Every basket on every portafilter is different.
 Some baskets can hold only 15 grams of espresso while others can hold 22 grams.
 The amount of ground espresso used to pull a shot is called the dose.
+We target 18g.

 The brew ratio is how much liquid espresso is dispensed in comparison to the ground espresso.
 For example, if I dosed a 20 gram shot and stopped the flow so that the final espresso shot weighed exactly double, this would be a brew ratio of 1:2, since the final shot weighs exactly twice that of the ground espresso.